Obtain news and background information about sealing technology, get in touch with innovative products – subscribe to the free e-mail newsletter.

 Sina Etter, Marketing Manager, Process Industry Germany, came up with the original idea of getting a bee sponsorship.
 “A friend of a friend in Saarland founded a firm that provides bee sponsorships to companies.
 I thought the concept was tremendous and looked around the Rhein-Neckar region for companies offering a similar concept.
 I ran into one called ‘Bee Different.’”

 Since others shared her enthusiasm, the proposal was well received and quickly executed.
-Since June, 100,000 bees, divided into two populations, have made their home in the natural setting behind the two FIS buildings.
+Since June 2021, 100,000 bees, divided into two populations, have made their home in the natural setting behind the two buildings.
 With their equilateral saddle roofs, the roughly one-meter-high beehives add a kind of down-to-earth domesticity to the scene.
+In April 2022, two more beehives with another 100,000 inhabitants were added.

 Experienced beekeepers from “Bee Different” take care of all the details.
 They have already centrifuged the first 40 kilograms (88 pounds) of the versatile natural product – a rapeseed honey.
 At the start of the sponsorship, the bees had still not been moved to Weinheim.
-The second harvest, however, is offering summer flower honey from the fields of Weinheim.
+The second harvest, however, included already summer flower honey from the fields of Weinheim.

 Experience Freudenberg Sealing Technologies, its products and service offerings in text and videos, network with colleagues and stakeholders, and make valuable business contacts.Connect on LinkedIn!